Emediong-Samuel/Editing-Tips/README.md

 ```
 #This command will start the XAMPP services, including Apache (webserver) and MySQL (database server).

-**Move the "myphpapp" directory to the correct location within /opt/lampp/htdocs/ :**
+**From the "myphpapp" directory, Move "myphpapp" to the correct location within /opt/lampp/htdocs/ :**
 ```
 sudo mv myphpapp /opt/lampp/htdocs/
 ```